jphjga/Online-Hospital-Inventory-Management-System/README.md

 an institution

-Features
+--Features

-.• Inventory tracking
+.
+Inventory tracking
 • Collaboration for sharing health information
 • Medication availability tracking
 • Basic data analysis for performance evaluation

-Installation
+--Installation:

 To try out the system:

 1. Download the project's zip file.